purescript/purescript-arrays/README.md

 append :: forall a. [a] -> [a] -> [a]
 ```

-Concatenate two arrays, creating a new array
+Concatenate two arrays, creating a new array.

 #### `concat`